-In the post-war period, as cars became the dominant mode of transportation, the economic and social function of main streets as the hub of commercial and social interaction was diminished.
-The primary function of major roads became the rapid movement of cars and trucks, resulting in higher traffic volumes and faster driving speeds. corridors primary became unfriendly environments for pedestrians and cyclists.
-Gradually, community designs focused separating cars and noise from people.
+In the postwar period, as cars became the dominant mode of transportation, the economic and social function of main streets as the hub of commercial and social interaction was diminished.
+The primary function of major roads became the rapid movement of cars and trucks, resulting in higher traffic volumes and faster driving speeds.
+Many primary corridors became unfriendly environments for pedestrians and cyclists.
+Gradually, community designs focused on separating cars and noise from people.
 The resulting network of curvilinear local roads would present challenges for transit planners.